davidsowerby/takkan/docs/user-guide/takkan-schema.md

 There are 3 broad categories of `PField`:

-- Simple field, for example `PInteger`, `PString` - the usual primitive types, plus some additional types, including `PPointer`, `PGeoPosition`
+- Simple field, for example `FInteger`, `FString` - the usual primitive types, plus some additional types, including `FPointer`, `PGeoPosition`
 - List field, for example `PListInteger`, `PListBoolean`.
-These cover all the simple fields, plus there is a specific implementation of `PGeoRegion`, which a list of `PPosition` but considered to make up a geographic region.
+These cover all the simple fields, plus there is a specific implementation of `FGeoRegion`, which a list of `FPosition` but considered to make up a geographic region.
-- Select field, for example `PSelectString`.
+- Select field, for example `FSelectString`.
 This defines one or more values to be picked from a set of options.
 Currently this requires the options to be declared in the `Script`